Shikikenmon'in no Mikushige

-Shikikenmon-in no Mikushige (式乾門院御匣 also known as Ankamon'in Sanjo) (c.
-13rd century - after 1283 but before 1312) was a Japanese poet and lady-in-waiting during the Kamakura period and one of the Thirty-Six Immortal Women Poets.
-The daughter of Grand Minister of State Kuga Michimitsu, she is also said to be the Michimitsu daughter known by her posthumous Buddhist name Kisaragi who died in 1304.
+Shikikenmon-in no Mikushige (式乾門院御匣), after also known as Ankamon'in Sanjo, was a Japanese poet and lady-in-waiting during the Kamakura period.
+She is listed as one of the prestigious Thirty-Six Immortal Women Poets of Classical Japan, and is also known by her posthumous Buddhist name of Kisaragi.
+She is believed to have been a daughter of Grand Minister of State Kuga Michimitsu, and thus may be the same person as a daughter of Michimitsu who is known to have died in 1304.

-Shikikenmon-in no Mikushige was aunt to Lady Nijō, the author and protagonist of the diary Towazugatari.
+Lady Nijō, the author and protagonist of the diary Towazugatari, claimed Shikikenmon-in no Mikushige as her aunt, based on the genealogy cited in her diary.

 Biography

-Shikikenmon-in no Mikushige, born in the 13rd centuryserved Imperial Princess Toshiko (Shikikanmon'in) and accompanied her on the Ise procession as saigū in 1228.
+Shikikenmon-in no Mikushige was born on an unknown date in the early 13th century.
+She served Imperial Princess Toshiko (Shikikanmon'in) and accompanied her on the Ise procession as saigū in 1228.
 It is believed that she continued to serve at Kitashirakawa-in even after she retired from her position as saigū.
 After Princess Toshiko's death in 1251, Shikikenmon-in no Mikushige served her sister, Princess Kuniko (Ankamon'in).
-She is also known to have had a close relationship with poet and nun Abutsu-ni (Ankamon'in Shijō), who also served the same lady.
+She is also known to have had a close relationship with poet and nun Abutsu-ni (Ankamon'in Shijō), who also served Princess Kuniko.

 Work

-Shikikenmon-in no Mikushige has work in the Gyokuyō Wakashū (Collection of Jeweled Leaves), an imperial anthology of Japanese waka poetry compiled by Fujiwara no Tamekane, completed somewhere between 1313 and 1314, two or three years after the Retired Emperor Fushimi ordered it.
-Tamekane was the leader of the Kyōgoku branch of the family, which, along with the more junior Reizei branch, advocated for innovation and freedom in poetry, rather than the emphasis on form and tradition preferred by the senior Nijō branch.
+Shikikenmon-in no Mikushige's work appears in the Gyokuyō Wakashū (Collection of Jeweled Leaves), an imperial anthology of Japanese waka poetry compiled by Fujiwara no Tamekane.
+The collection was completed somewhere between 1313 and 1314, two or three years after the Retired Emperor Fushimi ordered it.
+Tamekane was the leader of the Kyōgoku branch of the Fujiwara family, which, along with the more junior Reizei branch, advocated for innovation and freedom in poetry, rather than the emphasis on form and tradition preferred by the senior Nijō branch.

 From the Gyokuyō Wakashū, Vol. 17, Miscellaneous Poems 4: